testcontainers/testcontainers-native/README.md

 Modules help to simplify test development and maintenance by encapsulating domain-specific logic of a target container.
-For example, the WireMock module adds API to simplify configuration of the container.
+For example, the WireMock module adds an API to simplify the configuration of the container.
 You can also use modules to create specific asserts for the container, or even attach full-fledged API clients for fine-grain testing.